Introduction

 Since Phenix has its own web server framework, you can use it to build web services like:

-• Restful API services
+• RESTful API services

-• Game server
+• Game servers

 • IoT